Department of Physics and Astronomy,

-At the start of the course, each week is devoted to a different microscopy technique.
-In the first half of the week, you will learn the theory behind a technique, then get practical training so that you can learn how to use specialist equipment to capture detailed images of biological systems.
-Finally, analyse and write up the data you have produced, often by learning to use code to programme your own analysis tools.
+At the start of the course, each week is devoted to a different technique.
+You’ll learn the theory by attending lectures and studying key scientific papers, then get practical training on how to use our specialist equipment to capture detailed images of biological systems.
+You will learn how to analyse and write up the data you have produced, often by learning to use code to programme your own analysis tools.

 We accept medical students who wish to intercalate their studies.
 Find out more on the Medical School's website.